Optical conductivity of bilayer dice lattices: Calculation of optical conductivity

 \section{Calculation of optical conductivity}

-In this Section, we provide the details of the calculation of the optical conductivity; see Sec.~\ref{sec:Conductivity} for the definitions and final results.
+In this appendix, we provide the details of the calculation of the optical conductivity in the effective models; see Sec.~\ref{sec:Conductivity} for the definitions and comparison of the final results with tight-binding models.
 We use the Kubo linear response approach discussed in Sec.~\ref{sec:Conductivity-Kubo}.